knative/specs/specs/eventing/control-plane.md

 and MUST attempt to forward the received events for filtering to each associated Trigger whose `Ready` condition is `true`.
-As described in the [Trigger Lifecycle](#trigger-lifecycle) section, a Broker MAY forward events to an associated Trigger destination which which does not currently have a `true` `Ready` condition, including events received by the Broker before the Trigger was created.
+As described in the [Trigger Lifecycle](#trigger-lifecycle) section, a Broker MAY forward events to an associated Trigger destination which does not currently have a `true` `Ready` condition, including events received by the Broker before the Trigger was created.